Bash360/flowbank/README.md

 ## Overview

-The Banking Transactions API is a ledger system designed to handle financial transactions, including deposits, withdrawals, and transfers.
-It uses MongoDB for storing account data with ACID compliance and double-entry accounting to ensure transaction integrity.
-The API supports multiple currencies (NGN and USD) and provides secure authentication via token-based authentication.
+The Banking Transactions API is a ledger system designed to handle financial transactions.